 Character Defining Elements

 Builder Michael McGrath was from Waterford and he supervised construction circa 1838-1841, after which is is thought that James Purcell of Cork took over and brought it to completion.
-John Hogan and John Edward Carew produced sculptures, Conway Family did the plasterwork, Dan Carroll and Rambusch Decorating Company (New York) did the decorative work.
+John Hogan and John Edward Carew produced sculptures, the Conway family did the plasterwork, Dan Carroll and Rambusch Decorating Company (New York) did the decorative work.
 One carpenter was John O’Connor (1792-1859) who came from Dublin in 1840, married in Newfoundland for the second time and may have been the principal joiner for the Cathedral works.
 He left for Rochester in 1859 with his son William, who also worked on the structure.
-The Basilica, as it is known locally, is a National Historic Site, and a key element within the St. John’s Ecclesiastical District National Historic Site.

 Location and History

 City of St. John's

 200 Military Road